digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Using the Tests Standalone Script
+## Veritable Three Agent SSI Demo: Using the Tests Standalone Script

 To use the tests executable that was proved together with this project, change the working folder to the appropriate one (the folder that holds the script that runs all the tests):